Humbly Homemade

 Thicken cherry sauce in a saucepan.

-3. Mix the cornstarch into the cherries.
-Boil for one minute, stirring constantly.
+3. Mix the cornstarch into the cherries and boil.

 Melted chocolate in a glass bowl.